 Older devices you may have will no longer be able to track once the 2G and 3G networks are not supported.
 At Logistimatics we can assure you that we will continue to operate with all three major wireless carriers until they sunset their 2G/3G networks, providing you with top-tier connectivity and tracking as long as possible.

 We’re also here to help you through this transition.
-If you aren’t sure whether or not your devices rely on these older networks, just reach out to us and we can inform you.
-Current customers who confirm that they have a 2G/3G device can upgrade for free to a Mobile-200g 4G GPS Tracker and start enjoying faster, more reliable tracking!
+If you aren’t sure whether or not your devices rely on these older networks, just reach out to us and we’ll assess your device for you.
+If you have a 2G/3G device, we’ll also consult with you on what your best options are for an upgrade.

 If you take a look at our products, you’ll see that we’ve already begun the shift.
 Logistimatics no longer sells 2G/3G products.
 However, that doesn’t mean we’re leaving our dedicated customers high and dry.
 We want to provide you premium service during and after the sunsetting of the 2G/3G networks.